Modifications of Tanabe-Sugano d$^6$ diagram induced by radical ligand field: ab initio inspection of a Fe(II)-verdazyl molecular complex: Introduction

 The numerical results presented in this work highlight the presence of a strong quantum entanglement between the local spin states, \textit{i.e.} a \textit{spinmerism} effect, of the metal ion and the radical ligand environment.
 This evidence reshuffles the standard views in molecular magnetism and simultaneously opens up new perspectives for technological development at the interface of physics and chemistry.
-The variability of local spin states could provide a pathway to encode quantum information on synthetic molecular systems, paving the way for the generation of molecular spin-qubits.
+In Light-Induced Excited Spin-State Trapping (LIESST) experiments,~\cite{LIESST1984} the long-lived excited states at low temperatures would consist of superpositions of $S_{Fe} = 1$ and $S_{Fe} = 2$.
+Therefore, the variability of local spin states could provide a pathway to encode quantum information on synthetic molecular systems based on this light-induced qubit.